ferrous-systems/rust-training/training-slides/src/shape-rust-program.md

 Note:

-A binary is a collection of executable machine code and data, typically but not exclusive in ELF format, with a defined 'entry point'.
+A binary is a collection of executable machine code and data, typically but not exclusively in ELF format, with a defined 'entry point'.
 The CPU should jump to the address of the 'entry point' and start executing from there.

 A static library is an archive containing object code, typically with a `.a`